shuochenstats/Bayes-Nonpara-Network/README.md

 # Bayes-Nonpara-Network

 matlab code
-the zipped file in clude a data set and the MCMC codes to estimate the dependence network of connectivity edges.
+The zipped file include a data set and the MCMC codes to estimate the dependence structure of connectivity edges at a population level.
+The data set consist 60 subjects, and each subject has a 90x90 connectivity matrix.

+The Bayes nonparametric model is used to estimate the dependence structure by taking the network topology into account.